DeMONLab-BioFINDER/SuperResolutionMalo/README.md

 pip install numpy matplotlib einops nibabel lpips monai torch scikit-image pandas gdown

 # Data
-Create a data/<Name of your dataset> folder,
+Create a data/<Name of your dataset> folder, with the subfolders data/<Name of your dataset>/3T and data/<Name of your dataset>/7T

 # Preprocessing